Narrative Focused Trauma Care Level III

 Eligibility to Apply

-To be eligible to apply for the Certificate in Narrative Focused Trauma Care Level III, you must have completed the Allender Center’s Training in Narrative Focused Trauma Care Level II.
+To be eligible to apply for Narrative Focused Trauma Care Level III, you must have completed the Allender Center’s Training in Narrative Focused Trauma Care Level II.

 Continuing Education Units